EmbarkStudios/ash-molten/README.md

 # ash-molten

-`ash-molten` statically links with molten and exposes a new entry point `MoltenEntry`.
-The function pointers are still fetched at runtime via `getInstanceProcAddr`.
+`ash-molten` is built on top of [ash](https://github.com/MaikKlein/ash) and exposes a new entry point to statically link with [MoltenVK](https://github.com/KhronosGroup/MoltenVK).

+## Why?

-Use this if want to compile down to a single executable.
-Runtime linking is always preferred and you lose access to the validation layers if you use `ash-molten`.
+* You want to compile down to a single binary that doesn't need any enviroment variables to bet set.

+* You just want to try out [MoltenVK](https://github.com/KhronosGroup/MoltenVK) without needing to setup the SDK.

+## Why not?

+* [ash](https://github.com/MaikKlein/ash) already supports [MoltenVK](https://github.com/KhronosGroup/MoltenVK) via runtime linking.
+Runtime linking is the prefered way of using Vulkan because the loader can be updated at anytime without needing to recompile.

+* `ash-molten` doesn't have access to the validation layers and thefore can not output any debug information.

+## How?
 ```Rust
 let entry = ash_molten::MoltenEntry::load().expect("Unable to load Molten");
 let app_name = CString::new("Hello Static Molten").unwrap();